 What if I am carrying twins?

 If you are pregnant with twins, your weight gain should be monitored by your health care provider.
-Weight gain should increase significantly ( but will not double.)
+Weight gain should increase significantly, but will not double.
 If you are in the normal weight and BMI category before pregnancy, your weight gain should be about 37-54 pounds.
 Overweight women will aim for a weight gain of 31-50 pounds.
-And women who begin pregnancy at an obese weight should strive for a 25-42 pound gain.
-Of course these may all be altered by your health care providers recommendation and your specific situation.
+Women who begin pregnancy at an obese weight should strive for a 25-42 pound gain.
+Of course, these may all be altered by your health care provider’s recommendation and your specific situation.

 Does being underweight pose any risks to me or my baby?

-Due to morning sickness, many women have trouble gaining weight in the first trimester and worry about what effects this has on their babies’ development.
+Due to morning sickness, many women have trouble gaining weight in the first trimester, and worry about what effects this has on their baby’s development.
 Some women lose a little weight in the beginning of their pregnancies.
 Fortunately, at this time, the baby does not need as many calories and nutrients as later in pregnancy.
 It is important to gain weight at a steady pace throughout pregnancy.
-If a woman does not gain weight throughout pregnancy, complications such as a low-birth weight infant or premature delivery could occur.
+If a woman does not gain weight throughout pregnancy, complications such as a low birth weight or premature delivery could occur.
 Babies who are born to mothers who do not gain more than 20 pounds are often considered small for gestational age (SGA), meaning they may have been malnourished during pregnancy.

 Healthy Eating During Pregnancy:

 A sensible meal plan that is rich in vitamins and minerals is essential for a developing baby.
 You may want to ask your health care provider for food recommendations, or seek the help of a nutritionist in your area.
 Women who are underweight during pregnancy tend to eat low calorie foods and not enough protein.